Cub Scouts

 What is Cub Scouting?

 Cub Scouting means “doing.”
 Cub Scouting is a year-round family program designed to have the boys and girls doing things such as citizenship training, character development, and personal fitness.
-The Boy Scouts of America has a great website to take a look at which explains everything you wanted to know about Cub Scouts.
+Scouting America has a great website to take a look at which explains everything you wanted to know about Cub Scouts.

 Who is Cub Scouts for?